-In line with the previous remuneration system, the remuneration of the members of the Management Board also consisted of non-performance-related and performance-related components.
+The long-term incentive (LTI) for 2020 is still based on the compensation system valid until May 19, 2021.
+In principle, the compensation of the Executive Board members under the former compensation system also comprised non-performance-related and performance-related components.
 The non-performance-related components consisted of a fixed salary and fringe benefits.
-The performance-related variable components comprise an immediately effective (66%) and a long-term incentive component (34%).
+The performance-related, variable components consisted of an immediately effective (66%) and a long-term incentive component (34%).